What's BirdLasser all about?

 BirdLasser makes it easy to share your observations with the relevant cause authorities – giving them a better understanding of our birds, their habitat changes and the effect on their wellbeing.
 On the flip side, if you believe our users’ observation data can help your cause, contact us and let’s see if we can get your cause to benefit as well.

 Interested in contributing to causes or getting your cause in BirdLasser?

 BirdLasser already has many causes for users to contribute to

 SABAP2 / BirdMAP is the most important bird conservation project in the region, because all other conservation initiatives depend on the results of the bird atlas, to a greater or lesser extent.

-The African continent is going big with this year’s Birding Big Day (BBD), taking place Saturday 25 November 2017.
-In South Africa, BirdLife South Africa will host their 33rd BBD.
-Elsewhere on the continent, South Africa’s neighbours close by and far afield have decided to take on the challenge to see which country can log the most species in 24 hours.
-Namibia, Zimbabwe, Zambia, Kenya, Egypt and a few more, will host their own BBD’s.
+The African continent is going big with this year’s Birding Big Day (BBD), taking place Saturday 24 November 2018.
+In South Africa, BirdLife South Africa will host their 34th BBD (see details here https://www.birdlife.org.za/events/birding-big-day).
+Elsewhere on the continent, South Africa’s neighbours close by and far afield have decided to take on the challenge to see which country can log the most species in 24 hours, and see if they can beat last year’s totals.